dqops/dqo/docs/checks/column/datatype/detected-datatype-in-text.md

 **Check description**

 Detects the data type of text values stored in the column.
-The sensor returns the code of the detected type of column data: 1 - integers, 2 - floats, 3 - dates, 4 - timestamps, 5 - booleans, 6 - strings, 7 - mixed data types.
+The sensor returns the code of the detected type of column data: 1 - integers, 2 - floats, 3 - dates, 4 - datetimes, 6 - booleans, 7 - strings, 8 - mixed data types.
 Raises a data quality issue when the detected data type does not match the expected data type.
 Stores the most recent check result for each month when the data quality check was evaluated.

 |Data quality check name|Category|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|Standard|
 |-----------------------|--------|----------|----------|-----------------|-----------------|------------|--------|